A Taco Tuesday winner, these Pork Carnitas Tacos are loaded with crispy, flavorful, tender pork meat with a tangy pico de galo topping!

 - 1 cinnamon stick or 1/4 tsp. ground cinnamon

 - 1 lime juiced

 - 2 cups water

-- toppings - crumbled or shredded Monterey jack cheese pico de gallo, shredded red cabbage, chopped cilantro
+- crumbled or shredded Monterey jack cheese, pico de gallo, shredded red cabbage, chopped cilantro, for serving

 - 4 Roma tomatoes - seeded and finely chopped about 2 cups

 - 1/4 cup onion finely chopped

 - 1 clove garlic finely chopped